-Just for fun, I also hung the Valentine garland on the cabinet doors below our TV.
+Just for fun, I also hung the Valentine’s garland on the cabinet doors below our TV.

 Did you enjoy learning how to make a DIY pom~pom and heart Valentine garland?

-I’m in love with this sweet little pom~pom and heart Valentine garland project.
-I may become a pom~pom-making fool.
+I love this sweet little pom-pom and heart Valentine garland project.
+I may become a pom-pom-making fool.
 I’m not sure exactly where the garland will find a final home, but it will definitely be on display this Valentine’s Day.

 I hope that you will PIN it for your future Valentine’s decorations.

 Be sure to visit the other 8 Valentine’s Day ideas shared by the other ladies on our Celebrate the Holiday Blog Hop.
 Start with Renae of Peacock Ridge Farm and her beautiful Valentine’s wreath.